 The Florida Aquarium began in 1977 as an educational organization called the Clearwater Marine Science Center.
 In 1985, the board began discussing the idea of expansion to a nationally recognized educational facility.
-They knew they would not be able to achieve this goal without a nicer and bigger facility.
-So they put together a group of people to begin discussing plans for the new facility and location.
-Ten years later, The Florida Aquarium was finally opened on March 31st of 1995.
+Knowing they would not be able to achieve this goal without a larger facility, the board put together a group of people to begin discussing plans for the new facility and location.
+Ten years later, The Florida Aquarium finally opened on March 31 1995.
 This not-for-profit organization aims “to entertain, educate and inspire stewardship about our natural environment.”
 Everyday the organization strives to protect and restore our planet.

 Backstory and Context

-In 2001 a DolphinQuest boat allows visitors to learn more about the Tampa Bay.
+- 2001 - A DolphinQuest boat allows visitors to learn more about the Tampa Bay.

-In 2003 "Dive with the Sharks" is created to allow visitors to swim in the shark tank.
+- 2003 - "Dive with the Sharks" is created to allow visitors to swim in the shark tank.

-In 2004 an outdoor water zone for kids is added.
+- 2004 - An outdoor water zone for kids is added.

-In 2014 the Carol and Barney Barnett Learning Center is opened.
+- 2014 - The Carol and Barney Barnett Learning Center is opened.
 The learning center allows for hands-on educational experiences.

 The Clearwater Marine Science Center still exists as a non-profit today.
-It is now known as the Clearwater Marine Aquarium, but you may know it as home to Winter the dolphin.
+It is now known as the Clearwater Marine Aquarium, but you may know it as the home to Winter the dolphin.
 Both the Clearwater Marine Aquarium and The Florida Aquarium still have similar visions, but execute their goals in different ways.
 Where The Florida Aquarium is home to many animals and exhibits, the Clearwater facility is a hospital and rehabilitation center for sea life.
 They choose to protect our environment by sharing success stories and saving the animals.
 Their mission is that they "believe in preserving our environment while inspiring the human spirit through leadership in the rescue, rehabilitation, and release of marine life, environmental education, research and conservation."
 They started gaining publicity after they saved the life of a dolphin (Winter) with no tail.
-Their is an inspiring movie about the success story.